-In TS data, temporal dependencies refer to the temporal correlations among time points within a sequence.
-For effective adaptation, transferring these dependencies from the source to the target domain is essential to learn effective domain-invariant features for TS data \citep{ragab2023adatime,Purushotham2017VariationalRA}.
-However, without access to source data, directly transferring these dependencies becomes challenging.
-To address this, recent research \citep{MAPU2023ragab} has explored methods to preserve temporal dependencies during source pretraining and restore them during target adaptation.
+TS data consist of continuous numerical measurements, where temporal dependencies are the most important characteristic, representing how temporal patterns evolve over time.
+For effective adaptation, transferring these dependencies across domains is crucial to learn domain-invariant features for TS data \cite{ragab2023adatime,Purushotham2017VariationalRA,dskn}.
+However, without accessing source data, directly transferring these dependencies becomes challenging.
+To address this, recent research \cite{MAPU2023ragab} has explored preserving temporal dependencies during source pretraining and restoring them during target adaptation.
 Although effective, these approaches require specific pretraining designs in the source domain, which are impractical for real-world applications.
-Thus, a robust TS-SFUDA approach must meet two key criteria: \textit{1.
+Thus, an effective and practical TS-SFUDA approach must meet two key criteria: \textit{1.
 Even without source data, the temporal dependencies can still be transferred across domains; 2.
 Additional designs during source pretraining should be avoided.}